greenzorro/victor42.eth/content/post-en/折腾与思考/AI元认知 - 用了这么久，你真了解它吗？.md

 This sage possesses an incredible wealth of knowledge.
 If you could converse with this sage in their dungeon, their vast knowledge might mislead you into believing they possess equivalent intelligence, fostering unrealistic expectations and trust.

-However, true wisdom comes not just from books but from experience—the proverbial "traveling ten thousand miles."
+However, true wisdom comes not just from books but from experience - the proverbial "traveling ten thousand miles."
 This dungeon-bound sage has no physical world experience; they've never felt a tree or heard a bird's song.
 While their extensive knowledge allows them to articulate concepts accurately, they lack the rich, three-dimensional understanding humans gain from real-world interaction.

 It's akin to a child's incomplete grasp of death.